ludovicmoncla/hiking-trails/README.md

 The dataset was crawled in 2013 and contains 1,540 hiking trails.
 It has been used in the [Perdido](https://github.com/ludovicmoncla/perdido) and [ANR CHOUCAS](https://choucas.ign.fr) projects.

-* [geocoding.ipynb](./geocoding.ipynb): This jupyter notebook shows how to geocode the hiking trails:
+* The [geocoding.ipynb](./geocoding.ipynb) jupyter notebook shows how to geocode the hiking trails:
     - compute a bounding box for each trail based on the GPS track.
     - geoparsing (NER + geocoding) with the [Perdido](https://github.com/ludovicmoncla/perdido) library.
 It uses Nominatim (OpenStreetMap) as a geocoding service.
     - NER with the [spaCy](https://spacy.io) library and geocoding with the [Perdido](https://github.com/ludovicmoncla/perdido) library.
 It uses Nominatim (OpenStreetMap) as a geocoding service.